 How do I Apply?

-With Leafwell, you can get your Texas Medical Marijuana Card in 5 simple steps:
+With Leafwell, you can get registered for medical cannabis in Texas in 4 simple steps:

 1. Register online with Leafwell